Driving to Izamal

 Once we reached the outskirts of Izamal we immediately understood why the town is called “La Ciuada Amarilla (The yellow city).
-The houses were all painted in a sunflower yellow hue.
+The houses were all painted in a bright, sunflower yellow hue.
 They made a great contrast against the blue sky and were a pleasure to look at and take photos.
 Izamal used to be the centre of worship for a Mayan sun god, in ancient times.

 We parked our car on the side of the main road shortly before we got to the town centre.
 We walked the last few blocks into Izamal.
 When we reached the plaza, we realised that there must have been a fiesta later on that day.
 There were food stalls, carousels and other fairground rides, plus the colourful bunting we had seen as part of celebrations in Valladolid, hung over the main plaza.
 The stalls and rides were all still closed but we could see some of the owners relaxing on the benches or chairs next to them.